 Step 2.
 Click on Photos > Select the album with the photos you want to transfer, like Camera Roll, Photo Stream, Photo Library, etc.

 Step 3.
 Preview the photos > select the photos you want to transfer to Mac > Click To Mac button to start.

 One of the many benefits of using iPhones and Mac is the ease with which they interact.
 AirDrop is a clear example of how you can easily share photos back and forth between iPhones and Macs without the need for cables, emails, attachments, flash drives, or any other devices.
-And AnyTrans for iOS is even more intelligent to move photos between Mac and iPhone.
+And AnyTrans is even more intelligent to move photos between Mac and iPhone.
 Just get it to your computer and start a free trial >

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >